jwmiller5/Compliance/compliance/regulatory/offering-soc-1.md

 **How can customers benefit from Office 365 SOC 1 Type 2 attestation?**

-Customers can leverage the Office 365 SOC 1 Type 2 attestation when pursuing their own financial industry specific compliance requirements such as Sarbanes-Oxley (SOX), Federal Financial Institutions Examination Council (FFIEC), Gramm-Leach-Bliley Act (GLBA), and others.
+Customers can use the Office 365 SOC 1 Type 2 attestation when pursuing their own financial industry-specific compliance requirements such as Sarbanes-Oxley (SOX), Federal Financial Institutions Examination Council (FFIEC), Gramm-Leach-Bliley Act (GLBA), and others.

 **Where can I get the Office 365 SOC audit documentation including bridge letters?**

 For links to audit documentation, see the audit report section.
-You must have an existing subscription or free trial account in Office 365 or Office 365 U.S. Government to login.
+You must have an existing subscription or free trial account in Office 365 or Office 365 U.S. Government to log in.
 You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 **Where can I see management responses to exceptions noted?**